CityOfNewYork/nyco-wp-gtfs-import/README.md

 # NYCO WP GTFS Import

-This Wordpress Plugin will download GTFS Static data feeds and import them into a WordPress database.
-Optionally, you can download the static data into a custom directory and import them using another importer such as WP All Import.
+This WordPress Plugin will download GTFS Static data feeds and import them into a WordPress database.
+Optionally, you can download the static data into a custom directory and import them using another large file importer such as [WP All Import](http://www.wpallimport.com/).

 ## Features
 * Downloads multiple GTFS Static data feeds.
+* Unarchives zipped GTFS feed directories as organized folders or flattened file structure.
-* Optional import of specift GTFS feed fields.
+* Optional import of specific GTFS feed fields.
 * Optionally only download (and not import into the database) the static data to a custom directory.
+This allows the use of an importer that can handle larger files such as [WP All Import](http://www.wpallimport.com/).
+Currently, this importer may timeout for large file imports.

 ## Usage

 ### Installation

-It uses composer/installers to install it to the mu-plugin directly using Composer.
+It uses composer/installers to install it to the plugin directly using Composer.
 Just run:

 ```
 composer require nyco/wp-gtfs-import